stggh/PyZeroCore/CONTRIBUTING.rst

 ==========================

 PyZeroCore is an open source project and improvements are welcome!

+The `atomic.py` and `diatomic.py` codes are functional.
+See the `examples` directory.
+They "should" work for other atomic and diatomic species. `polyatomic.py` is work in progress, with bugs.

 Please let us know about any issues with the software, even if is just a typo.
 The easiest way to get started is to open a `new issue <https://github.com/stggh/PyZeroCore/issues>`_.

 If you would like to make a Pull Request, the following information may be useful.

 Unit tests